stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 established, e.g., between a managed end-user device in an enterprise network and a corporate firewall, this verifiability can be improved.

+### Endpoint Control

-We further assume that all communication from middleboxes happens with explicit endpoint permission.
+We further assume that all information exposure by middleboxes happens under explicit endpoint control.
 For that reason, the information exposed by middleboxes in this document takes only two forms.
 In the first form, "accumulation", the endpoint creates space in the header for middleboxes to use to signal to the remote endpoint, which then sends the information back to